ericminikel/cureffi/_posts/2014-12-01-neurodegeneration-seminar-5.markdown

 Q. Explain how MPTP causes a Parkinsonian-like disease.
 What are the pros and cons of using the MPTP model?

-A. MPTP is a neurotoxic small molecule that specificlaly kills dopaminergic neurons:
+A. MPTP is a neurotoxic small molecule that specifically kills dopaminergic neurons:

 ![](/media/2014/12/mptp.png)